Phase separation

 - Improvement of product yield

-- Savings on energy and material costs
+- Saving of energy and material costs

 - Optimal plant control through online information about the process state

-- increased plant safety through continuous monitoring
+- Increased plant safety through continuous monitoring

 The advantages of the measurement method are:

-- installation directly in pipes and containers
+- Installation directly in pipelines and containers

-- maintenance-free
+- Maintenance-free

-- corrosion resistance through the use of special materials
+- Corrosion resistance through the use of special materials

-- use at temperatures up to 200 °C
+- Use at temperatures up to 200 °C

-- high, drift-free measurement accuracy even with a high gas bubble content
+- High, drift-free measurement accuracy even with a high gas bubble content

-- connection of up to four sensors per controller
+- Connection of up to four sensors per controller

-- forwarding of measurement results via fieldbus (Profi bus DP, Modbus), analog outputs, serial interface or Ethernet
+- Forwarding of measurement results via fieldbus (Profibus DP, Modbus), analog outputs, serial interface or Ethernet

 1. Process